shengchenyang/AyugeSpiderTools/README_en.md

 + 3).demo_three: Get the mysql configuration from consul.
 + 21).demo_mysql_nacos: Get the mysql configuration from nacos (other scenarios of getting configuration from nacos are no longer given).
 + 5).demo_five: Scenario of asynchronously storing data in MySQL.
++ 24).demo_aiomysql: combining aiomysql.

 Scenario of storing data in MongoDB:
 + 2).demo_two: Get mongodb configuration based on .conf in local VIT.
 + 4).demo_four: Get mongodb configuration from consul.
 + 6).demo_six: Scenario of asynchronously storing data in MongoDB.

-Scenario of storing data in PostgreSQL(need to install ayugespidertools[database] dependencies):
+Scenario of storing data in PostgreSQL(need to install ayugespidertools[database]):
 + 21).demo_nine: Get postgresql configuration based on .conf in local VIT.
 + 22).demo_ten: Scenario of asynchronously storing data in PostgreSQL.
 - 23).
 It also supports obtaining configuration from nacos or consul, no more examples.

+Scenario of storing data in Oracle(need to install ayugespidertools[database]):
++ 25). demo_oracle: AyuFtyOraclePipeline usage introduction.
++ 26). demo_oracle_twisted: AyuTwistedOraclePipeline usage introduction.

 - 7).demo_seven: Scenarios using requests to request (this feature has been removed, and using aiohttp is recommended instead)
 + 8).demo_eight: Scenario of storing data in both MySQL and MongoDB at the same time.